RayAnd/voysis-android/README.md

 If set to true the library will automatically detect when the user has stopped speaking and process requests.
 This is made possible via an `okHttp` Websocket connection.
 See [Websocket docs](https://developers.voysis.com/docs/websocket-api) for more info on our Websocket api.
 If turned off the library will default to a REST interface and the user will need to manually call `service.finish()` to process requests.
 See [REST docs](https://developers.voysis.com/docs/rest-api) for more info on our REST api.
-*NOTE*: It is preferable to have `isVadEnabled` set to `true` as the Websocket provides the user with more functionallity and flexability.
+*NOTE*: It is preferable to have `isVadEnabled` set to `true` as the Websocket provides the user with more functionality and flexibility.

 - **url** - *URL:* This is the endpoint that network requests will be executed against.
 The url is provided when your Voysis service is delivered.
 To sign up for a Voysis service visit our [homepage](https://voysis.com/)